-With hot sunny days finally here in Laois, and set to stay for the coming week, what better time to stay local and explore the finest destinations on offer.
+With hot sunny days finally here in Laois, what better time to stay local and explore the finest destinations on offer.

 We have ranked the top ten tourist hotspots in Laois.
 Have you hit them all yet?
 Where else is your favourite Laois haunt on sunny days?